-We all dream about those romantic dinners with the one that we love, but lately, I have been noticing long lines, overbooked restaurants, an overwhelmed wait staff, and not enough parking!
+We all dream about those romantic dinners with the one that we love, but lately, things look a little different.
+Many of us have been eating at home more regularly, but that does not mean that Valentine’s Day cannot be special.
 There are 28 (sometimes 29) nights during the month of February, but on February 14, the entire planet wants to go out to eat.
 However, sometimes a quiet evening with your sweetheart might be what you really crave.

 How about a small dinner party at home this year?
 Maybe call the neighbors, or some family members you have not seen in a while, or maybe do not call anyone at all and just enjoy dinner for two.
 If you are not a huge fan of cooking but want to avoid the crowds, I put together some recipes that are easy, fresh, and uncomplicated.
 If you do want to get out of the house, these recipes are also great for picnics in the park or an easy tailgate dinner out at the ranch.
 Add a nice bottle of chilled prosecco (a personal favorite) and you can enjoy that extra glass, as you will not have to drive home afterward.
 Chilled sparkling water or a good ol’-fashioned Texas-brewed beer are excellent choices as well.